skarllot/Expressions/README.md

 ```

 ### Creating Query Sessions and Querying Data
-To create a query session and query data using a query model, follow these steps:
+To create a query session and query data using a query strategy, follow these steps:

 1. Inject an instance of **\`IDbQuerySessionFactory\`** into your service or controller.
 2. Use the **\`Create()\`** method of the **\`IDbQuerySessionFactory\`** interface to create a new query session.
-3. Call the **\`Query()\`** method on the query session, passing in your query model or specification instance.
+3. Call the **\`Query()\`** method on the query session, passing in your query strategy or specification instance.
 4. Call one of the methods on the resulting **\`IDbQuery&lt;T&gt;\`** interface to execute the query and retrieve the results.

 ```csharp